Post-baccalaureate Pre-Medical Certificate

 - Biochemistry no Lab

 Some medical schools have additional requirements; see Medical School Admission Requirements published annually online by the Association of American Medical Colleges concerning the prerequisites at particular schools.
-Depending on the extent of their preparation and time, students often elect to take additional biology courses such as genetics, microbiology, neurobiology, immunology, developmental biology, and molecular cell biology.
+Depending on the extent of their preparation and time, students often elect to take additional biology courses: genetics and physiology are particularly valuable.
+Additional electives might include microbiology, neurobiology, immunology, developmental biology, and molecular cell biology.

 A full-time course load for students in the post-baccalaureate Pre-Medical Program is usually two or three courses per semester.
 Most courses have associated laboratories or workshops, which translate to between 2.5 and 4 credits total per semester.
 Physical education activity courses do not count toward this limit.
 Overloads of up to 5 credits may be permitted with approval of the program director, John Brabson.
 No student may enroll for more than 5 credits.